Following the last updates from the Government of Ontario we are OPEN TO THE PUBLIC and ALLOWED to ACCEPT NEW PATIENTS

 Discounts for Tooth Fillings

-If you are in need of a filling and cannot pay for one, lookup discount dentistry in your local area.
+If you are in need of a filling and cannot pay for one, look for discount dentistry in your local area.
 There are frequently low-income programs and dental offices that are willing to work with you to make sure you can get the dental work you are in need of.

 No tags.